Teajey/punch_clock/README.md

 2023-06-30 ▓░▒░▒░▒░▓▓▒░▒░▒░▒░▒░▒░▒░▒░▒░▒░▒░▒▓▓▓▓▓▓░▒░▒░▒░▒░ 4 hours, 8 minutes
 ```

-Or by in a day view:
+Or in a day view:
 ```
 $ punch_clock day 2023-11-10
 Total time: 0 hours, 19 minutes